Mila Rechcigl: Czech-American activism

 He established the National Heritage Commission with the aim of preserving Czech and Slovak cultural heritage in America.
-Under its support, he had undertaken a comprehensive survey of Czech-related historic sites and archival materials in the US.
-Based on this survey, he has prepared a detailed listing, Czech-American Historic Sites, Monuments, and Memorials, which was published through the courtesy of Palacký University of Olomouc (2004).
+Under its support, he undertook a comprehensive survey of Czech-related historic sites and archival materials in the US.
+Based on this survey, he prepared a detailed listing, Czech-American Historic Sites, Monuments, and Memorials, which was published through the courtesy of Palacký University of Olomouc (2004).
 The second part of the survey, bearing the title Czechoslovak American Archivalia, was also published by Palacky University (2004).

-Dr. Rechcigl has studied the history, genealogy, and bibliography of Czech Americans and Slovak Americans.
-A number of his publications deal with the early immigrants from the Czech lands and Slovakia, including the immigration of Moravian Brethren to America.
-In the last few years, he has been working on the cultural contributions of Czech Americans and Slovak Americans.
+Rechcigl has studied the history, genealogy, and bibliography of Czech Americans and Slovak Americans.
+His publications include works on the early immigrants from the Czech lands and Slovakia, including the immigration of Moravian Brethren to America.
+He has also worked on the cultural contributions of Czech Americans and Slovak Americans.
 A selection of his biographical portraits of prominent Czech Americans from the 17th century to date has been published in Prague, under the title Postavy nasí Ameriky (Personalities of our America).
-On the occasion of his 75th birthday, the Society published a collection of his essays, under the title Czechs and Slovaks in America, as a part of the East European Monographs series, distributed by the Columbia University Press.
+On the occasion of his 75th birthday, the Society published a collection of his essays, under the title "Czechs and Slovaks in America", as a part of the East European Monographs series, distributed by the Columbia University Press.

 Recognition

-Dr. Rechcigl is a member of the Honor Society of Phi Kappa Phi, member of the Scientific Research Society of the Sigma Xi, member of the Cosmos Club, Honorary Member of the International Honor Society of Delta Tau Kappa and Honorary Member of the Czechoslovak Society of Arts and Sciences.
-He was also elected a Fellow of the American Association for the Advancement of Science (AAAS), Fellow of the Washington Academy of Sciences and Fellow of the American Institute of Chemists (AIC) and Fellow of the International College of Applied Nutrition.
+Rechcigl is a member of the Honor Society of Phi Kappa Phi, the Scientific Research Society of the Sigma Xi, and the Cosmos Club.
+He is an Honorary Member of the International Honor Society of Delta Tau Kappa and the Czechoslovak Society of Arts and Sciences.
+He was elected a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Washington Academy of Sciences and a Fellow of the American Institute of Chemists (AIC), and a Fellow of the International College of Applied Nutrition.

 In 1991, the Czechoslovak Academy of Sciences awarded him the Hlavka Memorial Medal on the occasion of its 100th anniversary.
 In 1997 he received a prize "Gratias agit" from the Ministry of Foreign Affairs of the Czech Republic.
-In 1999, on the occasion of President Václav Havel's visit to the US, Havel presented him the Presidential Memorial Medal on behalf of SVU.
-More recently, he was given an honorary title Nebraska Admiral ("Admiral of the Great Navy of the State of Nebraska") by the Governor of Nebraska Mike Johanns along with the key to the capital of Nebraska by the Mayor of Lincoln, Nebraska.
-Additionally, the SVU Prague Chapter awarded him the 2002 Prague SVU Award.
-In 2005, the Minister of Foreign Affairs of the Czech Republic, Cyril Svoboda honored him by awarding him the Jan Masaryk Medal for his contributions in preserving and fostering relations between the Czech Republic and the United States.
+In 1999, Rechcigl received the Presidential Memorial Medal from Czech President Václav Havel.
+He was also given an honorary title Nebraska Admiral ("Admiral of the Great Navy of the State of Nebraska") by the Governor of Nebraska Mike Johanns along with the key to the capital of Nebraska by the Mayor of Lincoln, Nebraska.
+The SVU Prague Chapter also awarded him the 2002 Prague SVU Award.
+In 2005, the Minister of Foreign Affairs of the Czech Republic, Cyril Svoboda awarded him the Jan Masaryk Medal for his contributions in preserving and fostering relations between the Czech Republic and the United States.
 In 2006 he received the Comenius Award from the Czech Center Museum Houston.

+In 2023, Rechcigl was honored by the Czechoslovak Society of Arts and Sciences (SVU) for his lifetime contributions to the advancement of Czech-American relations and his role in establishing the SVU World Congresses.